SruthiKorembathe/CICDImplementation/Template-JSON-Models.md

+> [!TIP]
+> When you inspect the markdown for this template, you'll spot ` ```javascript `
+> code fences.
+> Technically the code blocks are JSON, however Javascript supports inline
+> comments for documentation.

 You will see JSON for Pizza in various contexts:

 | JSON type | Context | Side effects | Impacts PSA dashboard |